-Raphael Pollock, MD, PhD, director of Ohio State’s Division of Surgical Oncology and chief of Surgical Services at the OSUCCC – James, is principal investigator (PI) for the SPORE, a multi-institutional collaboration that supports four research projects, four core services, a Career Development Program and a Developmental Research Program.
+Raphael Pollock, MD, PhD, director of The Ohio State University Comprehensive Cancer Center, is principal investigator (PI) for the SPORE, a multi-institutional collaboration that supports four research projects, four core services, a Career Development Program and a Developmental Research Program.
 Pollock is also co-PI for one of the research projects, and leads the administrative core.

 Overall Sarcoma SPORE Objectives

 - Provide the infrastructure for collaboration on translational research for sarcoma

 - Determine the biological basis for observations made in individuals with sarcoma